basho/basho_docs/source/languages/en/riak/ops/advanced/configs/configuration-files.md

 <tr>
 <td><code>leveldb.maximum_memory.percent</code></td>
 <td>This parameter defines the percentage of total server memory to assign to LevelDB.
 LevelDB will dynamically adjust its internal cache sizes to stay within this size.
-The memory size can alternately be assigned as a byte count via leveldb.maximum_memory instead.</td>
+The memory size can alternately be assigned as a byte count via <code>leveldb.maximum_memory</code> instead.</td>
 <td><code>70</code></td>
 </tr>

 <tr>
 <td><code>leveldb.maximum_memory</code></td>
 <td>This parameter defines the server memory (in bytes) to assign to LevelDB.
-Also see <code>leveldb.maximum_memory.percent</code> to set leveldb memory as a percentage of system total.</td>
+Also see <code>leveldb.maximum_memory.percent</code> to set LevelDB memory as a percentage of system total.</td>
 <td><code>80</code></td>
 </tr>